 7. Do you offer full reporting with your services?
 Are they included or an additional fee?

 One of the biggest advantages of all online sponsored advertising is the ability to capture data on every action, no matter how small.

 Ask your agency if they will provide reports on a predetermined schedule, and if those reports are included in your management fees.
 Additionally, ask what is included in those reports.
 Will they include strictly data, or analysis of the data and expert recommendations as well?

 8. What type of strategy do you foresee with our business goals?

-At a high level, your agency should be able to discuss some initial PPC ideas that can help you reach your business goals.
+At a high level, your agency should be able to discuss some initial PPC ideas or strategy approaches (SKAG, journey based advertising, etc.) that can help you reach your business goals.
 (This doesn't mean you should expect an agency to provide you with a free AdWords strategy, however.)